InstrumentsLearn

 1. Appalachian Fiddle (Violin)

-Up first we have the Fiddle, another name for the Violin, which is a stringed instrument that came to the Appalachian Mountains when the Europeans settled in Appalachia in the late 1600s and into the 1700s.
+Up first, we have the fiddle, another name for the violin, which is a stringed instrument that came to the Appalachian Mountains when the Europeans settled in Appalachia in the late 1600s and into the 1700s.

-These first settlers came from parts of northern England, Scotland, and Ireland, and of course, they brought with them their music and their instruments.
+These first settlers came from parts of northern England, Scotland, and Ireland, and of course, they brought with them their music and instruments.

 It was common for the community to dance to the old jigs and tunes from home after a day of working and the violin was the main instrument to accompany them.